-Is it possible that Christie suffered from what is called retrograde amnesia as a result of an automobile accident, and was no longer capable of remembering the event?
+Is it possible that Christie suffered from what is called retrograde amnesia as a result of an automobile accident and was no longer capable of remembering the event?
 Was she, by disappearing, perhaps exacting revenge on her unfaithful husband?
 Or was this just a clever public relations ploy aimed at promoting her latest novel?

-On the morning of December 3, Agatha and Archie had a violent argument.
+On the morning of December 3, Agatha and Archie had a domestic argument.
 She drove off in the car that was found the next day near Guildford.
 Christie, meanwhile, had checked into the hotel in Harrogate—under the name Neele—and listed her place of residence as Cape Town, South Africa.
-While news of her disappearance sped around the globe and newspapers everywhere featured her photo, Christie, alias Neele, took the cure, relaxing in the atmosphere of the spa.
-By all appearances she seemed happy and content, not at all fearful of being discovered by the mob of journalists who were hot on her trail.
+While news of her disappearance sped around the globe and newspapers everywhere featured her photograph, Christie, alias Neele, took the cure, relaxing in the atmosphere of the spa.
+By all appearances, she seemed happy and content, not at all fearful of being discovered by the mob of journalists who were hot on her trail.

-“I Do Not Think She Knows Who She Is.”
+“I Do Not Think She Knows Who She Is”

-In her novel The Lost Days of Agatha Christie, the American therapist Carole Owens doubts this was a case of amnesia because the author clearly remembered the name of her husband’s lover, at least to the extent that she used it in Harrogate.
-This argument, however, is less than cogent because we know today partial amnesia can occur, and that it can affect certain memory systems such as episodic memory (of events) while leaving semantic (factual) memory intact.
+In her novel The Lost Days of Agatha Christie, American therapist Carole Owens doubts this was a case of amnesia because the author clearly remembered the name of her husband’s lover, at least to the extent that she used it in Harrogate.
+This argument, however, is less than cogent because we know today that partial amnesia can occur and that it can affect certain memory systems such as episodic memory (of events) while leaving semantic (factual) memory intact.
 In other words, the crime novelist could well have lost all recollection of how she got from Guildford to Harrogate while nonetheless retaining the name of her rival.
 In addition, as an eyewitness reported, she had no trouble playing cards with other guests in the hotel lobby and even dancing.
-This means her procedural memory, which enables people to perform actions like dancing or cycling automatically, was apparently unaffected.
+This means her procedural memory, which enables people to perform actions such as dancing or cycling automatically, was apparently unaffected.

-In addition short-term memory lapses such as transient global amnesia lasting no more than 24 hours are known to occur.
+In addition, short-term memory lapses such as transient global amnesia lasting no more than 24 hours are known to occur.
 Although affected persons may be as attentive and awake as ever, their access to previously acquired memories may be disturbed (retrograde amnesia).
 Nor are they able to store new information (anterograde amnesia).
-This type of amnesia may be caused by severe emotional stress, but in such cases people almost always retain knowledge of who they are and of those with whom they are close.
+This type of amnesia may be caused by severe emotional stress, but in such cases, people almost always retain knowledge of who they are and of those with whom they are close.
 This suggests Christie probably did not suffer from this syndrome.

 Fragments of Memories

 Such a psychogenic “flight syndrome” exhibits some striking overlap with organic amnesia.
 In both types, for example, fragments of prior memories may remain but are covered by a blanket of forgetting.
-In neurological memory disorders, however, memories from the more distant past tend to be retained whereas newly absorbed information is lost.
-In syndromes caused by psychological stress this pattern is generally reversed: The memory of recently experienced events is retained, whereas older memories disappear.
+In neurological memory disorders, however, memories from the more distant past tend to be retained, whereas newly absorbed information is lost.
+In syndromes caused by psychological stress, this pattern is generally reversed: the memory of recently experienced events is retained, whereas older memories disappear.

 This presumably has neurophysiological causes: Although freshly formed memory traces are largely limited to the hippocampus in the temporal lobes, information that has been repeatedly called up over time is activated by links with other regions of the cortex, such as the frontal lobe.
 The hippocampus is often damaged during brain injuries caused by an accident or by organic causes.
 When linked regions are intact, however, shards of older memories may make their way into consciousness.
 Acute stress, on the other hand, decreases neural processing in the frontal lobe, which is involved in retrieving episodic, autobiographical and factual knowledge.
 Because, among other things, certain regions of the frontal cortex are responsible for inhibiting memory, stress-related changes in the activity of the frontal lobe may more easily impair personal memories and semantic information acquired long ago than does damage to the hippocampus.